Using deception to catch Shai-Hulud

 Why there’s an urgent need for security canaries in Kubernetes

 We talk to a lot of security teams about where they might have detection gaps.
-What’s so great about building a canary platform like Tracebit is we’re not constrained to a particular surface area - cloud, identity, saas, workstations - we really want to know it all when understanding pain points that security teams are facing.
+What’s so great about building a canary platform like Tracebit is we’re not constrained to a particular surface area - cloud, identity, SaaS, workstations - we really want to know it all when understanding pain points that security teams are facing.

 In these fairly wide ranging conversations, Kubernetes is by far one of the biggest areas of concern we hear from security teams.
 It’s a complex beast that defers a good deal of operational responsibility to engineering teams, it enables a great deal but what’s going on inside the cluster from a security perspective can sometimes be a bit of a black box.
 This is backed by some real world compromises we dive into below as well as a Red Hat Study report where 45% of respondents had encountered Kubernetes runtime security incidents.